dessalines/flowchat/README.md

   - Top level ones would require a full resort... seems excessive.

 # Finished
+- Add # of vote count in addition to average ranking, put on the right side of the pill?
 - Set up red to green gradient for input bar: linear-gradient(90deg, red, yellow) [1](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/)
 - Top level replying
 	- Make it feel like chat, with a bottom expandable bar